FOR MARINE EMERGENCIES PLEASE CONTACT JOINT RESCUE COORDINATION CENTRE (JRCC) on VHF Channel 16 or CALL 1-800-567-5111, *16 or #727 or Dial 9-1-1

 About the Critical Incident Stress Management Program

-Royal Canadian Marine Search and Rescue (RCMSAR) has partnered with the BC Search and Rescue Association (BCSARA) to develop a Critical Incident Stress Management (CISM) program.
+Royal Canadian Marine Search and Rescue (RCMSAR) has partnered with the BC Search and Rescue Association (BCSARA) to develop a Critical Incident Stress Management program, also referred to as CISM.

 The goal of the program is to provide in-house CISM services to our members.